How to Get Around Disney World

 I just got back from my summer vacation to Disney World.
 It was a blast as the kids were the perfect age to start enjoying some of the rides and characters.
 While there we joined up with my parents and my mother-in-law which was a great for them to be a part of their granddaughters’ experiences of Disney.
 However, it quickly became clear that my wife and I had different approaches to Disney than they did.

 My wife downloaded an iphone app that showed wait times for each ride, and so we knew that the Peter Pan ride and the Winnie the Pooh ride had the longest wait times for the rides the girls wanted to go on.
 Therefore we made a beeline for them to get fast passes right away.
 My mother-in-law was content to live vicariously through us-where ever we wanted to go.
 My mom was willing to follow us as long as she could stop along the way to trade pins.
 And, my dad secretly desired to ride the wild rides but compliantly followed the lead of the group.

-People similarly approach prayer with different approaches.
+People similarly approach prayer in different ways.
 Some people have it so planned out that they tend to miss the spontaneous encounters with God.
 Others don’t have a plan and miss the blessings of building routines and consistency with God.
 Some pray solely for the benefits, while others may desire the fullness of God but decide to stay in the shallow end so as not to be too different than others.
 I am not trying to put you into any particular box; I’m just setting up how people can get a better prayer life.

 You may prefer to either pray for yourself, follow the success of others who you admire, or make up a plan.
 It’s good to find what works for you.
 Here are 7 tips that you can add to your prayer map to help you know where you want to go.